Prepaid items are homeowner’s insurance, mortgage interest, and property taxes you pay at closing when you buy a home.

-If you want the exact numbers now, get a quote from an insurance company.
+Get a quote from an insurance company if you want the exact numbers now.
 Ask your real estate agent for tax info or search the county treasurer's website.

 Here are the county property tax portals in Chicagoland:

-For instance, if you buy a place for $350,000 you could waive the escrow and manage the insurance and tax payments on your own as long as the Loan Type is Conventional and your down payment is at least $70,000, 20% of the purchase price in this case.
+For instance, if you buy a place for $500,000, you could waive the escrow and manage the insurance and tax payments independently as long as the Loan Type is Conventional and your down payment is at least $100,000, 20% of the purchase price in this case.

 Lenders want to manage your insurance and tax payments through an escrow account.
 That’s because uninsured homes and delinquent property taxes increase the risk of loss from disaster and foreclosure.

 People planning to buy homes want to know how much it will cost upfront.
-With today’s technology, there’s no longer any reason you can’t.
-Our Mortgage Calculator gives you a fair estimate instantly.
+NewCastle Home Loans has a free mortgage calculator that instantly estimates closing costs.
 It’s the perfect tool for planning your big purchase.

-Prepaid items are the homeowner’s insurance, mortgage interest, and property taxes that you pay when you buy a home.
+Prepaid items are the homeowner’s insurance, mortgage interest, and property taxes you pay when you buy a home.
 These costs increase the amount of money you need at closing.
-To see how much, look at Page 2 of the Loan Estimate, the Prepaids and the Initial Escrow Payment at Closing sections.
+Look at Page 2 of the Loan Estimate, the Prepaids, and the Initial Escrow Payment at Closing sections to see how much.

-The cost for prepaid items will end up the same no matter which lender you choose.
+The cost for prepaid items will be the same, no matter which lender you choose.
 That’s because you control these costs, not the lender.
 You select the insurance company, the rate and day you close, and the amount of your property taxes.

 Nevertheless, you should know what to expect by requesting a Loan Estimate from a lender.
 Most lenders, however, will check your credit report before they give you a Loan Estimate.
 As you know, those inquiries could lower your score.